pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 #### 5.3.
 Publish to PactFlow

-[Publish](/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) your OAS and the test results from your chosen API testing tool to PactFlow.
+[Publish](/docs/bi-directional-contract-testing/contracts/oas#publishing-the-provider-contract--results-to-pactflow) your OAS and the API testing tool results to PactFlow.

 #### 5.4.
 Check `can-i-deploy` if it's safe to release